A CREA supported program.

 About the Program Director: Andrea Ippolito

-Andrea Ippolito is the Executive Director of the Engineering Management Program at Cornell University.
+Andrea Ippolito is a Lecturer in the College of Engineering and College of Business at Cornell University.
 She recently completed her role as the Director of the Innovators Network at the Department of Veterans Affairs and she previously served as a Presidential Innovation Fellow at the VA Center for Innovation based out of the White House Office of Science Technology Policy and General Services Administration.
 She previously was a Ph.D. student in the Engineering Systems Division at MIT, co-founder of Smart Scheduling, Innovation Specialist at the Brigham & Women’s Hospital Innovation Hub, and Co-Director of MIT’s Hacking Medicine.
 She also served as a Product Innovation Manager at athenaHealth and completed her M.S. in Engineering and Management at MIT.
 Prior to MIT, Ippolito worked as a Research Scientist within the Corporate Technology Development group at Boston Scientific.
 She obtained both her B.S. in Biological Engineering in 2006 and Master of Engineering in Biomedical Engineering in 2007 from Cornell University.